nology-tech/react-code-along/notes/challenge/solution.md

 To avoid this we can use both Optional Chaining and Nullish Coalescing.

-- By putting ?. in front of the method it returns undefined rather then causes a error.
+- By putting ?. in front of the method it returns undefined rather then causes a error if it can not use the method.
-- By putting ?? it will return what is on the right hand side if what is on the left is null or undefined.
+- By putting ?? it will return what is on the right hand side if it is truthy and what is on the left if it is null or undefined.

 You could use || to do this but this can run into problems with numbers.

 ```jsx
 // App.jsx